 3. Use of a registration portal

 This procedure is often used by universities that use a LDAP-address directory.
 Eligible voters can simply login with their usual access data from the intranet and don’t need any additional login details to access the online voting system.
-Just like with SecureLink, only an anonymized electoral roll is passed on to POLYAS when using a registration portal.Request a quote >
+Just like with SecureLink, only an anonymized electoral roll is passed on to POLYAS when using a registration portal.Start now >

 Authentication in POLYAS CORE 3.0